bloo-berries/ROG-Estimator/README.md

 # Benign Gynecologic Mass Growth Rate Calculator

-An evidence-based web application for estimating growth patterns of benign gynecologic masses with 82.5% accuracy using validated clinical models.
+An evidence-based web application for estimating growth patterns of benign gynecologic masses with enhanced accuracy using validated clinical models and latest research data.

 ## Features